 What Makes This King Ranch Casserole So Good?

-Even though this is true Texas King Ranch Casserole, it is still really delicious and everyone in my family loves it.
+Even though this is not true Texas King Ranch Casserole, it is still really delicious and everyone in my family loves it.
 No easy feat.
 We love it because:

 - The lightened up version with homemade gravy is so much better in flavor and quality.